27 Apr, 2026

 1. Anthropic Week (AI)

 Anthropic compressed eleven days of activity that would have taken most companies a decade.
-On April 16, Opus 4.7 shipped as the company's latest generally available frontier model.
-Anthropic said it improved on Opus 4.6 in advanced software engineering, vision, and long-running task execution, while openly acknowledging it was less broadly capable than Claude Mythos Preview, the restricted cyber model from Project Glasswing.
-1
+On April 16, Opus 4.7 shipped with gains in advanced software engineering, vision, and long-running task execution, while Anthropic acknowledged it was still less broadly capable than Claude Mythos Preview, the restricted cyber model from Project Glasswing.
+1 The next day, Anthropic launched Claude Design, a research-preview product for creating polished visual work through conversation with Claude.
+2

 Why it matters